 Anime production company WiT Studio decided to officially confirm the Attack on Titan Season 3 release date at the end of the Season 2 finale.
 The official Shingeki no Kyojin Twitter account celebrated the end of Episode 37, “Scream,” by telling fans to expect the anime’s return in 2018.
 Unfortunately, neither an exact release date nor the number of episodes was announced, but WiT Studio eventually did confirm that the AoT Season 3 air date will be in July, the summer of 2018.

 Japan splits up its anime release time frames into Winter, Spring, Summer, and Fall.
 Most anime series launch with around 12 episodes and in some cases additional episodes will air during a later season.
 For example, My Hero Academia aired 12 episodes in 2016, but the second season will be 25 episodes, with the second half finishing off in September of 2017.

 As previously noted, the next manga story arc would seem to require at least 20 episodes to match the manga chapters.
 In a best-case scenario, it’s possible WiT Studio could plan on releasing two halves of AoT Season 3 over two consecutive time frames in 2018.
-Based on the available information, the Attack On Titan Season 3 release date will likely be in April of 2018 and the finale episode will air in September of 2018.
+Based on the available information, the Attack On Titan Season 3 release date will be in July of 2018 and the finale episode will likely air in December of 2018.

 Attack On Titan Season 3 Spoilers